 - Soft block

 A soft block notifies you when a primary function of an application may not work or may cause application instability.
-Improves user experience by warning the end-user and provides a "more information" URL about the product.
+Improves the user experience by warning the end-user and providing a "more information" URL about the product.

 - Driver block

 May block an existing driver on your computer when you upgrade to Windows 8.1 or to Windows Server 2012 R2.
 If this occurs, a driver for Windows 8.1 or Windows Server 2012 R2 is installed.

 May block the upgrade to Windows 8.1 or Windows Server 2012 R2.
 To continue the upgrade, you must uninstall the application or driver.
 After Windows 8.1 or Windows Server 2012 R2 is installed, the application or driver can be reinstalled, and may then function correctly.

 Allows the upgrade to the release version of Windows 8.1 or Windows Server 2012 R2 to complete successfully.
 However, you can reinstall the application or device after the upgrade.

 This action blocks an incompatible application from being migrated either completely or partially during the upgrade from Windows 8 to Windows 8.1 so that the upgrade completes successfully.